 Earthquakes can be powerful enough to knock over heavy furniture, including appliances like a refrigerator.
 Items that fall can cause serious injuries, especially to young children.
 If the home is located in an earthquake zone, secure heavy furniture to the walls with a bracket and be sure nothing near them can be damaged if they fall.

 Look for fire-retardant plants

 In areas prone to wildfire, plants in your yard could fuel wildfire flames and spread the fire toward your house.
 As such, creating a defensible zone around your home and making use of non-flammable materials, like cement and stone, may prove helpful.
-The California Department of Forestry and Fire Protection also recommends planting fire-retardant plants, like Rockrose, ice plant, aloe, hedging roses, sumac and shrub apples in your yard.
+The California Department of Forestry and Fire Protection also recommends planting fire-retardant plants like Rockrose, ice plants, aloe, hedging roses, sumac and shrub apples in your yard.
 Further, it notes that maple, poplar and cherry trees tend to be less flammable than pine or fir trees.
-A well-maintained lawn that does not have overgrown, dried out grass can also help mitigate your risk.
+A well-maintained lawn that does not have overgrown, dried-out grass may also help mitigate your risk.
 However, it’s important to understand that almost anything will burn in certain circumstances.

 Create an emergency plan

 What home insurance covers during natural disasters

 In many cases, home insurance will cover natural disaster claims.
-Weather events that cause heavy winds, heavy rain, freezing, snow and ice, fire and lightning or falling objects are typically covered under homeowners insurance.
+Weather events that cause intense winds, heavy rain, freezing temperatures, snow, ice, fire, lightning or falling objects are typically covered under homeowners insurance.

 Home insurance will usually cover damage to the home’s exterior and personal belongings inside and outside the home.
-If it becomes necessary to move out temporarily while the home is being repaired, loss of use coverage will pay for hotel and food expenses.
+If it becomes necessary to move out temporarily while the home is being repaired, loss of use coverage should pay for hotel and food expenses.